learning-curve-research/LCDB-1.1/README.md

 ├── 📂 dataset            — The LCDB 1.1 datasets
 ├── 📂 experiments        — Files for organising the large-scale experiments ├── 📂 lcdb_function      — Functions for computing the learning curves
+├── 📂 metadata           — Meta data about LCDB 1.1
 └── LCDB11_demo.ipynb     - showing how to use our database
 ```